ankobi/winsw/README.md

  * `Started` to indicate the service is currently running
  * `Stopped` to indicate that the service is installed but not currently running.

-### Supported .NET versions

-#### WinSW 2.x

-WinSW `2.x` offers two executables, which declare .NET Frameworks `2.0` and `4.0` as targets.
-More executables can be added on-demand.
-Please create an issue if you need such executables.

-#### WinSW 1.x

-WinSW `1.x` Executable is being built with a .NET Framework `2.0` target, and by defaut it will work only for .NET Framework versions below `3.5`.
-On the other hand, the code is known to be compatible with .NET Framework `4.0` and above.
-It is possible to declare the support of this framework via the `exe.config` file.
-See the [Installation Guide](doc/installation.md) for more details.

 ### Documentation

 * [Installation Guide](doc/installation.md) - Describes the installation process for different systems and .NET versions